 Segment.
 Users where RevenueCat trial_expired = true AND trial_converted = false AND Mixpanel last_open_within_7d = true AND daily_active_days_in_30d_post_trial >= 5.

 Message angle.
 Not “your trial ended.”
-Instead, acknowledge the user has stayed active for a month on free and offer a single specific premium capability they have demonstrably hit a friction with (top friction: hitting the export limit).
+Instead, acknowledge the user has stayed active for a month on free and offer one specific premium capability they have demonstrably hit friction with (top friction: hitting the export limit).

 Copy draft.
 Title: “Export got in your way 4 times this month.”
 Body: “Premium removes the cap.
 Same price you saw last month.
 Tap to see a clean diff with free.”